carlosmunoz/zanata-wiki/CoreWorkFlow.md

 with the correct activation URL.

 The account should be activated after the user clicks the activation URL.
-The user can now sign in the flies server.
+The user can now sign in the Zanata server.

 ## Join/Leave Language Team